spatialos/UnrealGDK/docs/content/interop.md

+> This [pre-alpha](https://docs.improbable.io/reference/13.1/shared/release-policy#maturity-stages) release of the SpatialOS Unreal GDK is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use](/README.md#recommended-use).

 # Interop Code Generator (ICG)

 The Interop Code Generator (ICG) is part of the SpatialOS Unreal GDK toolbar.
 It takes a set of Unreal classes and generates routing code (called ["type bindings"](./glossary.md#type-bindings)) that enables automated communication between Unreal and SpatialOS.